npxTSC/SparkletBlog/_posts/2024-09-06-devons-cluckin-nonsense.md

 - He knows Rust, and writes malware for fun in his free time
 - He is not afraid of swear words, unlike ChatGPT

 Now, how is this related to chickens?
 Well, a friend decided to turn Devon into a Minecraft plugin, so you could chat with him through Minecraft commands on a server.
-One time, we were talking about the "chicken and egg" problem, so we decided to consult Devon for his opinion using the command.
+One time, we were talking about the "chicken or egg first" problem, so we decided to consult Devon for his opinion using the command.
 He said none of it mattered, because at the end of the day, it's all just a bunch of "cluckin' nonsense."
 And that's where the album name came from, and why we associate Devon the AI with chickens now.

 While I was brainstorming names for the album, I started going into the territory of just pure absurdity.
 I thought about how I could make the album cover as absurd as possible, and I thought about the chicken surfing on nacho cheese with a tortilla chip.
 I thought it was a funny idea, so I went with it.
 The album cover was made in Blender, and the chicken was (poorly) made by me from scratch.
 The nacho cheese was made using a fluid simulation.
 Cluckin' nonsense! 🐓

 ---

+## Conclusion

+So I hope that explains the creative process behind some of _Devon's Cluckin' Nonsense_!
+I hope you enjoyed reading this post and listening to the album.
+If you have any questions or advice, feel free to drop them below.
+Hope you have a great day! 😊

 [dcn]: https://music.youtube.com/playlist?list=OLAK5uy_nD2si-l611IG1UY6LTJFPZuMsNFjUDJ7A&si=XVzxWAUzvYdSk5vt
 [dcn-bsides]: https://music.youtube.com/playlist?list=OLAK5uy_lmySBmds7VLgP68vZPKsHHIXcXBMb1Lb0&si=_12-bkc4VsnWbkbb